Welcome Back Parents, Students, Administration, and Staff,

 * The license with OTIS has been renewed to continue to support teachers with numerous areas of training

-I am truly looking forward to and will do whatever possible to make this a very successful school year!
 Should you have any questions or concerns, please feel free to contact me at any time.

 Sincerely,